A graphical framework for interpretable correlation matrix models: Application to real data

 Overall, the models considering spatial and between-diseases correlation ($M_C$, $M_D$, $M_E$) performed better compared to models assuming independence between diseases ($M_A$) or spatial independence ($M_B$).
 Furthermore, models based on our approach ($M_D$ and $M_E$) performed well compared to the model with the highest flexibility ($M_C$).
 On the performance indexes, there are minor differences in the DIC, WAIC, CPO and GCPO between $M_D$, $M_E$ and $M_C$ with no clear model outperforming the others.
-Our approach, hence, manages to provide a fit similar to the most complex model at a lower cost.
+Our approach, hence, manages to provide a fit similar to the most complex model at a lower cost and with a natural interpretation.
 While the difference in the number of parameters is limited, this difference increases a lot when the number of diseases to model increases, making our approach scalable where the flexible model with unstructured correlation quickly reaches limitations in terms of the computational burden.

-Figure~\ref{fig:smrmaps} displays the four maps of the raw observed and estimated SMR based on $M_D$.
+Figure~\ref{fig:smrmaps} displays the four maps of the raw observed and estimated SMR based on $M_E$.
 As expected, the estimated SMR maps are a smoothed version of the observed ones highlighting the spatial pattern, which is similar among Oral, Oesophagus and Larynx cancer risk and different for Lung cancer.

-The estimated correlation between the log risk of each disease considering $M_D$ is shown in Table~\ref{tab:smrcorr}.
-The highest correlation is between the Oesophagus and the Larynx, similar to Oral- Oesophagus and Oral-Larynx, with the lowest observed for Oral-Lung, in line with the graph in Figure \ref{fig:mcargraph}.
+The estimated correlation between the log risk of each disease considering $M_D$ is shown in Table ~\ref{tab:smrcorr}.
+The highest correlation is between the Oesophagus and the Larynx, similar to Oral- Oesophagus and Oral-Larynx, with the lowest observed for Oral-Lung, in line with the graph for model $M_D$ in Table \ref{tab:dmodels}.

-The simplified model $M_E$ assumes only two distinct correlations: (Oral, Oesophagus), (Oral, Larynx) and (Oesophagus, Larynx) share the same correlation of 0.65 (0.51 - 0.76), and the correlation between Lung and the others 0.50 (0.40, 0.60).
-From these values and the goodness-of-fit metrics, one can see that the simplified model returns a similar fit and similar correlations at a lower complexity.
+The simplified model $M_E$ assumes only two distinct correlations: (Oral, Oesophagus), (Oral, Larynx) and (Oesophagus, Larynx) share the same correlation of 0.72 (0.60 - 0.81), and the correlation between Lung and the others 0.62 (0.52, 0.71).
+From these values and the goodness-of-fit metrics, one can see that the simplified model returns a similar fit and similar correlations at a lower complexity and with slightly better WAIC and GCPO.